Grand River Transit: iXpress

-The iXpress express bus service is operated by GRT consisting of six routes along main corridors in Kitchener–Waterloo and Cambridge.
 The first (and now defunct) route, designated route 200 after the expansion of iXpress service, was launched in September 2005 and ran from Conestoga Mall in Waterloo and Ainslie St. Transit Terminal in Cambridge primarily along King Street in Kitchener and Waterloo and Hespeler Road in Cambridge, utilizing a short section of Highway 401.
 The second route, route 201, runs from Conestoga College Doon Campus Door 6 in Kitchener to Conestoga Mall in Waterloo, primarily along Fischer-Hallman Road in both cities.
 The third, route 202, runs in a crosstown fashion through Waterloo, primarily along University Avenue, between the Boardwalk shopping centre and Conestoga Mall.
 The fourth iXpress route, route 203, opened on April 28, 2014.
 It runs from Cambridge Centre to Sportsworld Terminal.
 An extension of the 203 to Conestoga College is made during the AM and PM peak periods when classes are in session.
 The fifth iXpress route, route 204, began service in September 2015.
 The 204 iXpress runs from Ottawa and Lackner to the Boardwalk via Victoria Street, Highland Road, Ira Needles Boulevard and Downtown Kitchener.
-The 205 Ottawa iXpress opened on April 30, 2018, and the 206 Coronation iXpress launched September 2, 2019, partially replacing route 52.
+The 205 Ottawa iXpress opened on April 30, 2018, which primarily served northern Ottawa Street. and the 206 Coronation iXpress launched September 2, 2019, partially replacing route 52.
 The 200 was discontinued upon the launch of Ion service; the bus portion not converted to light rail now runs on route 302, branded as Ion Bus.

 In April 2017, it was announced that the Ion and iXpress services would be closely integrated into a single system.
 In March 2018, nine new Ion buses were unveiled; initially they were used on local routes in Cambridge.
 They now operate from Fairway Station in Kitchener to the Ainslie Street terminal in Cambridge.
 These vehicles offer new features, such as more comfortable, high-back seats, free Wi-Fi and USB charging ports.

 Fares

-Buses and Ion fare machines accept cash and the EasyGo smart card; unlimited transfers are available for 90 minutes of travel following payment of a single-use fare.
+Buses and Ion fare machines accept cash and the EasyGo smart card; unlimited transfers are available for 120 minutes of travel following payment of a single-use fare.
 Monthly passes or a stored fare balance are loaded on the EasyGo card; this can be done online, at customer service desks, or at ticket machines.
 Specialized passes for corporate or school purposes are loaded on specialized smart cards.

 The new EasyGO system on electronic fare cards was first made available on March 1, 2019, in anticipation of the Ion light rail launch.
 At Ion launch, this fully replaced an old system of paper passes (and accompanying photo ID) and paper tickets.

+Connect-to-GO

+Beginning March 31, 2023, riders can enrol in Connect-to-GO, which gives riders a rebate to their GRT fare when travelling to or from Kitchener station, using an EasyGo fare card.